QuestingQueerly/nonmonogamy-project/Process/Journal.md

 - Players must accumulate a minimum number of points (50) before they can pursue the win condition (landing on the "Happy Old Age" space).
 - Players do not effect one anothers' pathways/ efforts to gather points.

-In *GoL*, players construct a successful life narrative by accumulating the most money.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In *GoL*, players construct a successful life narrative by accumulating the most money.
 - Players gain and spend money through a combination of chance-based mechanics (the spinner, landing on spaces) and choice-based mechanics (e.g., optional purchases, Share The Wealth cards).
 - The in-game currency and the bank are representative of real-world money, markets, and financial institutions.
 All non-monetary assets (e.g., children) are all rendered back into capital at the end.
 - Players must accumulate as much as they can to navigate the risk involved in pursuing the win condition (becoming a Tycoon or being the richest player in Millionaire Acres)